remowxdx/AoC-2020/README.md

 Ok, Part 1 took me 22 minutes, Part 2 5.
 Part 1 took longer because I thought that the *right* and *down* were variable so I didn't hard coded them.
-Also (and more time was sank here) my first solution was wrong and I did't understand why.
+Also (and more time was sank here) my first solution was wrong and I didn't understand why.
 After too much time I discovered that it was because I left the '\n' character at the end of each line reading the input from the file.